 Belmont-Paul Women’s Equality National Monument protects the current headquarters of the National Woman’s Party.
 The National Woman’s Party was a leading organization in the fight for women’s suffrage and later women’s rights issues.
 The monument consists of a historic house and museum.
 The museum covers the US suffrage and equal rights movements.
 The site was purchased in 1929 when the National Woman’s Party’s previous headquarters was acquired by eminent domain and razed.
 The garden walkways are paved with the bricks from the original headquarters.

-The house is named in honor Ava Vanderbilt Belmont and Alice Paul.
+The house is named in honor of Ava Vanderbilt Belmont and Alice Paul.
 Belmont was a wealthy donor who provides the funds to buy and renovate the house.
 Alice Paul was the leader of the National Woman’s Party.
 She led events such as the Silent Sentinels, for two and half years women protested outside the White House for the right to vote.
 Paul lived and worked in the house for many years.

 National Parks Dedicated to African American Women